- Home

 It is likely that you will have some of the following tests:

-x-rays | Can show bone damage or whether new bone is growing |
+| x-rays | can show bone damage or whether new bone is growing. |

-blood tests | Help check your overall health |
+| blood tests | help check your overall health. |

-CT and/or MRI scans | create pictures to highlight any bone abnormality |
+| CT and/or MRI scans | create pictures to highlight any bone abnormality. |

-bone biopsy | collects some cells and tissues from the outer part of the affected bone.
-This is best done in a specialised sarcoma treatment centre.
+| bone biopsy | collects some cells and tissues from the outer part of the affected bone.
 The biopsy may be done in one of two ways.
 In a core biopsy, a local anaesthetic is used to numb the area, then a sample is taken using a needle.
 A CT or ultrasound scan is used to guide the needle into place.
-In an open biopsy, under general anaesthesia the surgeon makes a cut in the skin to remove a piece of bone.
-The sample is also checked for genetic changes |
+For an open biopsy, you have a general anaesthetic, then the surgeon makes a cut in the skin to remove a piece of bone.
+The sample is tested for cancer cells and checked for gene changes. |

-bone marrow biopsy | a thin needle is used to remove a sample of marrow from the hip bone |
+| bone marrow biopsy | a thin needle is used to remove a sample of marrow from the hip bone. |

 Selecting the bone site to biopsy